Falstad concentration camp: Use as a prison camp

 The camp inmate population grew steadily, new buildings were erected.
 Prison barracks were built southeast of the main building, utility buildings were constructed around the center, and the commander's quarters were erected nearby on the other side of the river.
 In all, the grounds were monitored from three watchtowers.

 The camp authorities burned what documents they could before the liberation of 1945, but it is estimated that at least 4,500 prisoners passed through Falstad.
 Citizens of at least 13 countries were among these inmates.
 Although the camp was intended for political prisoners, several thousand prisoners of war (POWs) were kept there.
 Most of them were sent to other camps in Germany or Poland, or to Grini concentration camp, in Norway.

 The camp also became notorious for its use as a transit camp for the deportation of Norwegian Jews to Auschwitz.
 Forty-seven Jewish men were imprisoned at Falstad at one point or another.
 One, Ephraim Wolff Koritzinsky, died of cancer at Levanger Hospital on 15 May 1942.
 At least eight were murdered at Falstad.

-The main characteristic of the camp was forced, hard, and largely meaningless labor.
-Degradations and abuse were commonplace, particularly under the administration of SS-Hauptscharführer Gogol and Edward F. Lambrecht, a prison guard known among the prisoners as Gråbein (Grayleg)—an appellation used in reference to wolves.
+The main characteristic of the camp was forced, hard, and largely meaningless labour.
+Degradations and abuse were commonplace, particularly under the administration of SS-Hauptscharführer Gogol and Edward F. Lambrecht, a prison guard known among the prisoners as Gråbein (lit.
+'Grayleg')—an appellation used in reference to wolves.

 Executions in Falstadskogen

 The camp commanders used the nearby forest (Falstadskogen) as a site for extrajudicial executions of POWs, and following show trials of political and Jewish prisoners.

 The first executions took place on 7 March 1942, when Olav Sverre Benjaminsen, Abel Lazar Bernstein, David Isaksen, Wulf Isaksen, and David Wolfsohn were shot.
 All of these, except Benjaminsen, were Jewish.
 In June 1942, Ljuban Vukovic, a Yugoslav POW, was made the first grave digger in the forest.
 He survived and became an important witness in the post-war trials.

 On 6 October 1942, the Nazi authorities imposed martial law on sections of central Norway, and at least 170 non-Norwegian prisoners and 34 Norwegian political prisoners were killed in the forest (Falstadskogen) just south of Falstad.
 Among these were Hirsch Komissar, who was Jewish.

 On 13 November 1942, Moritz Abrahamsen, Kalman Glick, and Herman Schidorsky, all Jewish, were killed.
 On 16 February 1943, Toralf Berg—a resistance fighter—was also executed.
 During the summer of 1943, a change in the command of the camp led to improved conditions for the remaining prisoners.

 Throughout all this, more than 150 unnamed POWs were shot in the forest.
-During 4–5 May 1945, the camp authorities sought to exhume and hide the bodies of their victims, sinking about 25 in the fjord near the camp.
+During 4–5 May 1945, the camp authorities sought to exhume and hide the bodies of their victims, sinking about 25 in the near the camp.

 Efforts to find, exhume, identify and bury the victims are ongoing.
 The original estimate of 202 dead is considered low.